ukantjadia/Projects/README.md

 ### 5. OBE(Outcome Based Education)

 - **Description**: Our project changes how we assess education.
 We match what students learn in each course with what the program aims to achieve.
 This helps students develop better, improves programs, and lets us see how students are doing.
 We use this information to make education even better//This was my major project, in which we tried to create a web interface for teachers to add student details.
-- **Tech/Language**: PHP, MySQL, PHP, MySQL,Jquery, HTML
+- **Tech/Language**: PHP, MySQL, PHP, MySQL, Jquery, HTML
 - **Links**: <https://github.com/ukantjadia/OBE-Module-for-University>

 ### 6. Smart Loan Model

-- **Description**: This model is trained on a loan dataset with parameters like monthly income, gender, married, self-dependent, property_area, etc. This model uses all the real-life factors and parameters to detect weather a loan should be given to the person or not.
-It helps banking or loan departments to make the informed decision
+- **Description**: This model is trained on a loan dataset with parameters like monthly income, gender, married, self-dependent, property_area, etc. This model uses all the real-life factors and parameters to detect whether a loan should be given to the person or not.
+It helps banking or loan departments make an informed decision
 - **Tech/Language**: ML, Classification, , Python, Shell, Dart
 - **Links**: <https://github.com/ukantjadia/Loan-Prediction-Application>